 Background and Purpose

-CommonWell Health Alliance, Inc. (“CommonWell”) is committed to defining and promoting a national infrastructure with common standards and policies that promote a vendor-neutral platform to break down the technological and process barriers that currently inhibit effective health data exchange.
+CommonWell Health Alliance, Inc. (“Alliance”) is committed to defining and promoting a national infrastructure with common standards and policies that promote a vendor-neutral platform to break down the technological and process barriers that currently inhibit effective health data exchange.

-This Data Privacy and Security Policy (“Policy”) identifies the standards and requirements that are applicable to any party that accesses or uses the Services, including Members, Service Providers, and End Users (each defined below, collectively “Adopters”).
+This Policy identifies the standards and requirements that are applicable to any party that accesses or uses the Services, including Authorized Users.

-Compliance with Law
+Compliance with Laws

 Use and Disclosure of Health Information

-Patient Consent and Notification
+Patient Consents and Notification

 Identity Management and Authentication

-System and Security Requirements
+System and Network Security Requirements

 In addition to terms defined above, capitalized terms in this Policy have the following meanings: